Wednesday, January 30, 2008

 AUDIO FOREPLAY SUNDAYS: THE BIRTHDAY EDITION

-HAPPY BIRTHDAY TO ALL OF YOU DAMN CAPRICORNS – MOMMY O’ MINE, MARTIN LUTHER KING JR., MY AUNT ALICE, JUSTIN, CAREY, COURTNEY, KD, KIM, DEE DEE, JARREL, RIKERS, CRYSTAL, CHRIS, REG, THE THOMPSON SISTERS.
-THESE ARE JUST SOME OF THE PEOPLE BORN IN THE FIRST TWO WEEKS.
-YOU ALL HAVE MADE WONDERFUL ADDITIONS TO MY LIFE AND I THANK THE UNIVERSE FOR BLESSING ALL OF US WITH YOUR PRESENCE, LOVE, AND SUPPORT.
-MAY YOUR BIRTHDAYS BRING YOU ALL YOU WISH.
+HAPPY BIRTHDAY TO ALL OF YOU AMAZING CAPRICORNS—MY MOTHER, MARTIN LUTHER KING JR., MY AUNT ALICE, JUSTIN, CAREY, COURTNEY, KD, KIM, DEE DEE, JARREL, RIKERS, CRYSTAL, CHRIS, REG, AND THE THOMPSON SISTERS.
+THESE ARE JUST SOME OF THE WONDERFUL PEOPLE BORN IN THE FIRST TWO WEEKS OF THIS MONTH.
+YOU HAVE ALL BEEN INCREDIBLE ADDITIONS TO MY LIFE, AND I THANK THE UNIVERSE FOR BLESSING US WITH YOUR PRESENCE, LOVE, AND SUPPORT.
+MAY YOUR BIRTHDAYS BRING YOU ALL THAT YOU WISH FOR.

 GVG